October 29, 2024

 Among other developments related to competency-based education, Woods highlighted how new accreditation requirements form the American Association of Colleges of Nursing (AACN) mandate CBE focused on specific domains, such as population health, informatics, and professionalism.
 “What is nice about this is that for the first time ever, we should be able to back up and look at what nursing schools are putting out, and the product should be very similar,” she said.
 “That's never happened in the history of nursing education.
 It will take a while before you’ll … really start seeing the differences, but hopefully you will start to have less variability across schools that are accredited by AACN.”

 Pipeline development was another critical focus of the session.
 Woods highlighted programs promoting dual credit in high school allow students to complete nursing prerequisites early, positioning them to enter nursing programs by age 18.
-The speaker urged healthcare institutions to invest in scholarships, clinical placements, and even paid clinical hours to attract and retain nursing students.
+She urged healthcare institutions to invest in scholarships, clinical placements, and even paid clinical hours to attract and retain nursing students.
 She also explored collaboration between schools and healthcare employers, such as the development of perioperative electives courses that provide early exposure to surgical roles and foster interest in this specialty.
 Woods also recommended tailored residency programs to bridge the education-practice gap, emphasizing that new nurses require structured, hands-on learning experiences with minimal rotation for optimal skill acquisition and retention.

 Read More >>